Out-of-State Domestic (U.S.) Work Arrangement Guidelines

 Frontline development professionals who reside in a specific region of the U.S. and are assigned to work in that region for the purposes of donor cultivation on behalf of University programs.

 All eligible employees must meet the Department of Labor’s Fair Labor Standards Act (FLSA) and state-specific exemptions status from the state in which they work.
 Employees in this category are exempt from both minimum wage and overtime pay.

-To qualify for exemption under FLSA, employees must meet a job duties test and be paid on a salary basis at not less than $684 per week.
-To learn more about exemption status, download the Department of Labor's fact sheet (PDF).
+To qualify for exemption under FLSA, employees must meet a job duties test and be paid on a salary basis at no less than $684 per week.
+To learn more about exemption status, download the Department of Labor's fact sheet.

 Please contact the HR Recruitment team for assistance determining exemption status.

-New job postings for domestic work arrangements outside of Arizona may not be posted until the unit completes the request process and receives final approval from the SVP and the Division of HR.
+New job postings for work arrangements outside of Arizona may not be posted until you’ve received approval from your SVP and submitted the Out-of-State Employment Notification Form.

 Frequently Asked Questions

 Arrangements made prior to June 29, 2023 that previously received Division of Human Resources approval may have a defined approval end date of one year or less from the arrangement start date.
 Units may now disregard this end date in cases where SVP approval did not specify a corresponding end date.